roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Ashley's FMM ****** byNonStopFunGuy© My work partner and me had been able to double-fuck a few horny sluts over the last couple of years, but this big-titted, 18 year old was the hottest of them all.
+My work partner and me had been able to double-fuck a few horny sluts over the last couple of years, but this big-titted, 18 year old was the hottest of them all.

  Willy and me, we're a two-guy "handiman service."
 We can fix just about any small project in a house -- electrical, plumbing, painting, move a wall, build a fireplace, you name it.
 He's 52 and I'm 38, and we're both in really good shape.
 He's got huge, muscular arms and shoulders, and I've got a very fit, slim body.
 While we're both married, we are also typical males.
 Hot women get us really horny.